History of theaters in Chehalis, Washington: The Dream Theater (1911)

 In 1917 and 1918, the theater contracted, for $4,000 and over $5,000 respectively, to show films exclusively by Artcraft and Paramount Pictures.
 The movie house shut down for several weeks during 1918 due to the 1918–1920 flu pandemic.
 Seeing that the entertainment economy of the city and The Dream could expand, Rice purchased a lot in 1919 with the intent to build a new structure to be of exclusive use for a theater, but the project languished and eventually became an auto garage.
 Admission rates in the early 1920s were listed as 5 or 15 cents.

 Rice faced several lawsuits and legal troubles during his run as proprietor of The Dream.
 He pled guilty to paying Lillie Larson, a woman ticket seller at the movie house, significantly less than minimum wage in 1916 and admitted before a city commission in 1919 that he broke an ordinance by seating patrons in the aisle during an overflow showing.
-A $10,000 lawsuit was brought against Rice in 1920 for injuries sustained from a worker falling from a ladder at the hotel; the case was dismissed.
 Along with several other theater owners in the region, he faced a copyright lawsuit in 1920, specifically for playing the song, "Let The Rest Of The World Go By", at The Dream.

 In 1926, after the loss of the Liberty Theater to a fire, the Dream Theater changed ownership and renamed itself the Liberty Theater.
 The electric sign that adorned the lost Liberty playhouse was moved to The Dream's location and became the new marquee.
 In 1927, under the ownership of the Twin City Theatres Company, (Note: The Twin City Theatres Corporation was formed shortly before the loss of Centralia's Grand Theatre to fire in April 1924 by local movie venue owners A. F. Cormier, Frank A. Graham, and E. T. Robinson.
 The company's formation allowed for a monopoly of the remaining movies houses in the two cities.)
 The Dream, along with the St. Helens Theater, was part of a $1.0 million United Theatres Company contract to purchase local and regional movie houses.

 After the sale, The Dream closed in 1930 due in part to competition from Centralia's new Fox Theater and the space remained unoccupied until the end of the year when a new venture, the Peacock Theater, planned to open after extensive remodeling.

 As of 2023, a ghost sign of the Dream Theater is visible on the front entrance side of the Hotel Washington.